AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     color space that is not recognized), a warning will be printed, but it the rest of `oiiotool` processing will proceed (but without having transformed the colors of the image).

+    Optional appended modifiers include:

+      `:unpremult=` *int*
+        If nonzero, when autocc is performed on an image containing an alpha channel, the image will first be unpremultiplied by alpha, then color transformed, then re-premultipled by alpha, so that the color transformation is done with unassociated color values.
+The default is 0, meanining that the color transformation will be done directly on the associated color values.

     Example: